sosunnyproject/sosunnyproject.github.io/content/portfolio/dwc-v2/index.md

 -- quoted from taeyoonchoi medium.com
 ```

+A multimedia exhibition that poses a question ‘What if the Internet is like a garden?’.
+Made with pixi js (web 2D rendering engine), WebGL, socket, node js, Raspberry PI, etc.

+Logging into the mobile website via local wifi network, the audience can experience their own virtual gardens and creatures.
+A multimedia exhibition with drawing installations, mesh wifi networks, and interactive mobile website.

+Participated again as web developer and product manager in version 2, Fall 2022.

+---

 I've been a huge fan of Taeyoon Choi since I learned about SFPC back in 2016 nyc.
 It was a big pleasure working with Taeyoon Choi and his collaborators.
 I participated as Frontend Web Developer for interactive mobile website along with Cezar Mocan from NYU ITP.
 I mainly developed features related to webgl generative design (pixijs), accessibility features, audio, touch interaction and more.
 The website was only live in local environment because it was tied to wifi (named lichen, moss, mushroom) from a distributed mesh network (Donghoon Yi built hardware and network).